 A Jerusalem bagel is a very special thing, and K’Far Cafe’s version is a standout.
 Order it pressed like a panini with smoked salmon, pickled cucumbers, and za’atar butter for a sandwich-meets-bagel hybrid.
 Order online for pickup and delivery, Wednesday through Sunday.

-Spread’s Montreal-style bagels are hand-rolled, boiled in honey water, and baked in a wood-fired brick oven, and the line for these irregularly shaped, chewy bagels often spills out the door.
-The fast-growing chain has six locations, including two on the Main Line.
+Spread’s Montreal-style bagels are hand-rolled, boiled in honey water, and baked in a wood-fired brick oven, and they can thankfully be ordered online.
+The fast-growing chain has eight locations, including three on the Main Line.

-Just across from Washington Square, Knead bakes up some of Philly’s most unusual bagel varieties, like lavender or togarashi.
-Layer the bagels with specialty spreads like roasted tomato or strawberry balsamic cream cheese, or go for a bagel sandwich with sausage, egg, and cheese.
+Just across from Washington Square, Knead bakes up some of Philly’s most unusual bagel varieties, like pink peppercorn or togarashi.
+Layer the bagels with specialty spreads like roasted beet cream cheese or go for a bagel sandwich with sausage, egg, and cheese.

 In Queen Village, the Bagel Place boils and bakes its bagels using a touch of honey for a flavorful, chewy final product.
-Along with 20 creative styles, pretzel bagels are a must-try here.
+Along with more than a dozen creative styles, pretzel bagels are a must-try here.
 A few of the flavored spreads are one of a kind too, including sour pickle and cheddar horseradish.

 At Tova du Plessis’s East Passyunk Avenue bakery, the sourdough and rye-infused New York-style bagels come in plain, poppy seed, sesame, and everything.
-Add on a house-made spread, whitefish salad, or lox.
+You can preorder for the next day online.